bookofproofs/bookofproofs.github.io/_sources/history/20th-century/schmidt-wolfgang.md

 * These two papers by Schmidt are the first of 202 publications listed in MathSciNet (when consulted in December 2019).
 * After graduating, Schmidt continued to undertake research at the University of Vienna first as a research assistant and then as a librarian at the Mathematical Institute.
 * Schmidt habilitated at the University of Vienna in 1960, submitting his habilitation thesis Maßtheorie in der Geometrie der Zahlen Ⓣ(Measure theory in the geometry of numbers).
-* When in Missoula, Montana, Schmidt met Patricia C Meyer, the daughter of Urban Joseph Meyer (1899-1945) and Caroline Weinzierl (1903-1932).
 * She then moved to Missoula, Montana, where she met Wolfgang Schmidt.
-* Wolfgang and Pat were married on 2 July 1960 in Vienna, Austria.
 * From 1960 to 1965 Schmidt spent time at the University of Vienna, at the University of Colorado in Boulder, USA and Columbia University, New York, USA.
 * After moving back to Vienna, Wolfgang and Pat's two sons Michael and Johannes were born.
 * In 1965 Schmidt became a professor at the University of Colorado in Boulder, a position he held until he retired in 2001.